 Complaints are treated confidentially.
 However, it will be necessary for doctors and staff to discuss confidential information.
 They will only do this as far as necessary to investigate the complaint.
 We have a duty to protect the confidentiality of our patients: if a complaint is made by someone else on a patient’s behalf, we will require the patient’s own written consent. (not patients under 16 years of age, although we would want to know that they wish the complaint to be made if old enough to understand.)
 We would ask you to make comments or complaints as soon as possible after the event, so that it is possible to investigate.
 Normally, this will be within a few days of the event happening.

-If you feel you cannot raise your complaint with us, you can call any of the following:
+If you feel you cannot raise your complaint with us, you should contact NHS Cheshire and Merseyside.

 What if the issue isn’t resolved to my satisfaction?